salim97/QueritelPractical/README.md

 Flutter web assessment, 2021-08-14

 ## file structure
-in lib folder file whom end
+files in lib folder are structured in this way

 | dart files  | Used for |
 | ------------- | ------------- |